 Awards: Four Norman Newell grants of $5,000 each will be made each year.
 The number and size of awards may be adjusted in subsequent years at the discretion of the Paleontological Society Council.
 Awards are made directly to individuals and not to institutions, and awards cannot be used for salary, stipends, tuition, or institutional overhead.

 Application: Applications for a Norman Newell Grant must include a proposal and letters of recommendation, as described below.
 All materials must be typed, and in English.

-The proposal consists of three parts, which must be emailed as a single pdf file to the committee chair (Dr. Phil Novack-Gottshall, Department of Biological Sciences, Benedictine University, Lisle, IL 60532 USA, email@example.com).
+The proposal consists of four parts, which must be emailed as a single pdf file to the committee chair (Dr. Phil Novack-Gottshall, Department of Biological Sciences, Benedictine University, Lisle, IL 60532 USA, [email protected]).
 The cover sheet and research proposal application template can be download here.